 Analysis: Staff notes the site is currently designated Rural Land lying outside the County UGB, functionally within the Rural Area.
-The requested amendment will extend the Urban Area north and west into the Rural Area.
-Just east of SE 73rd Avenue, the Urban Area lands are only beginning development activities, while other existing and as yet undeveloped residential lands are located further east.
+The requested amendment will extend the Urban Area into the Rural Area among existing Rural Land designated agricultural tracts with existing agricultural operations.
+While lands to the east, across SE 73rd Avenue are authorized for development, only limited development plans are currently approved.

+Additionally, other existing infill options and as yet undeveloped residential lands are located further east/southeast.
 Further, the preliminary review of the Traffic Study identifies LOS deficiencies that are not currently addressed in existing County and FDOT planning documents, and substandard right-of-way conditions are a further concern in efforts to provide for improvements.
 Extensions of utilities would extend such service further into and along isolated Rural Land designated agricultural properties not eligible for Urban Area development.
 Staff finds the application is not consistent with Section 163.3.177(6)(a)9b.

 In summation, staff concludes that the application is not consistent with F.S.
-Section 163.3177(6)(a), as the site is located in the Rural Area outside the Urban Growth Boundary (UGB) and the request would extend an Urban Area future land use designation into the Rural Area from lands that are currently undeveloped with no active plans for development in active review except for a limited portion of that overall site located $\pm 1/4$ mile to the southeast.
+Section 163.3177(6)(a), as the site is located in the Rural Area outside the Urban Growth Boundary (UGB) and the request would extend an Urban Area future land use designation into the Rural Area from lands that are currently undeveloped with no active plans for development in active review except for a limited portion of that overall site located ±1/4 mile to the southeast.
 Further, other infill and existing Urban Area undeveloped lands are available to the east and southeast.
-Traffic Engineering's issues related to the transportation network level of service and current roadway conditions, combined with potential demands on emergency services are concerns related to the provision of urban services to the site.
+The preliminary Traffic Study findings identify existing and projected LOS issues, wherein necessary improvements are not scheduled by the jurisdictional agencies at this time, and the needed improvements may face additional concerns related to substandard right-of-way conditions.
+The extension of utility services further into and along Rural Lands beyond active agricultural operations is a further concern.
+These issues previously noted issues, combined with potential increased demands on emergency services, are concerns related to the provision of urban services to the site.